learn-co-curriculum/dsc-song-analysis-try-experience/string_lesson.md

 ***

-To solve this problem with code, we do something similar to the index card method we discussed in the last lesson which is to organize our lyrics into a **list**.
+To solve this problem with code, we do something similar to the manual card method we discussed in the last lesson which is to organize our lyrics into a **list**.
 We start with our words in a **string**.
 We will learn about **strings** below, but first, let's see how it looks:

 ```python